pauljickling/time-manager/README.md

 `cargo build --release`

 This will install an optimized build of the platform.
-Once you have done that go to the *target/release* folder and create a directory called *activity_logs*.
-Note that future versions of Time Manager will automatically create this directory.

 ### Create an Alias in your .bashrc File